Somerset is a boredom-free zone

 The Cathedral has a strong claim to be the most beautiful in all England with a wonderful West Front featuring about 300 medieval statues and its unique scissor arches supporting the main tower.
 The Vicar’s Close, originally built to house members of the still famous choir, is the only complete medieval street in England.

 Being so picturesque means that Wells is a popular location for shooting movies, most notably “The Canterbury Tales”, “The Golden Age” with Cate Blanchett as Elizabeth I, “The Libertine” with Jonny Depp as the notorious rake the Earl of Rochester, and “Hot Fuzz” with Nick Frost and Simon Pegg.
-The city has a wealth of cafes, boutiques and independent shops, plus four supermarkets (including a Waitrose for special picnic treats).
+The city has a wealth of cafes, boutiques and independent shops, plus three supermarkets (including a Waitrose for special picnic treats).
 There are plenty of pubs, excellent restaurants, a nightclub, cinema and leisure centre.
 Wells also hosts one of the UK’s best illuminated carnivals, held in November.

-Conveniently situated within east reach of Mendip Golf Course and only 3 miles away from Wells Golf Course this would make an ideal base for golfers too.
+Conveniently situated within east reach of Mendip Golf Course and only 3 miles away from Wells Golf Course, this would make an ideal base for golfers too.

 13 Miles away and almost certainly the most eccentric and alternative town in England, if not the world – nowhere else has more myths, legends, ley lines, hippies, wholefoods, new age bookshops and crystal emporia per square foot.
 If you love history, heritage and all things New Age then you’ll feel very at home!